VibhavKrishnanKS/ReactJS/Section 3 - A First Look at React/16. Setting Up A Project With Create-React-App/Notes.md

 3. If suppose say i want to use a specific version of react
 > npx create-react-app@{version number} {your name of the application}
 > Example - npx create-react-app@5 pizza menu
+> This will lock in version 5 of the react application